 All of the hallmarks of well-made goods are there in denim shirts.
 The fabric brims with character, there are those trademark heavy stitches (often in neat double or triple rows) on the inside that let us know we’re stitched in for the long haul.
 Most importantly, they’re made to fade.

-We may have to spend a considerable amount of time buttoned into the shirt to see the results we’re after, but a well-made denim shirt more than rewards us for our patience.
-As much as we love our flannels, chambrays, and dobbies, when we find the right denim shirt, we’ve found a home.
+We may have to spend a considerable amount of time buttoned into the shirt to see the results we want, but a well-made denim shirt more than rewards us for our patience.
+As much as we love our flannels and chambrays, when we find the right denim shirt, we’ve found a home.

 No shirt has as much power to make us forsake the rest of our wardrobe like a well-made western.